ruslansy/itext/README.md

-# iText is a Java PDF library originally dual licensed under MPL/LGPL #
+# itext is a fork of the iText Java PDF library version 4.2.0 dual licensed under MPL/LGPL #

 ## Background ##